jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jimmy-galvin-by-your-side.md

 ---
 templateKey: interview-post
 path: /interview/jimmy-galvin-by-your-side
-title: 'Jimmy Galvin: By Your Side'
+title: Jimmy Galvin @ By Your Side
 date: 2018-02-14T13:55:45.940Z
 description: >
   We spoke to brand boss Jimmy Galvin before their sunset cruise this Saturday with the talented Francesca Lombardo.
-featuredImage: "/img/jimmy-galvin.jpg"
+featuredImage: /img/jimmy-galvin.jpg
 ---

 **RR:** Jimmy!
 Good to chat - we’re hyped for the Francesca Lombardo boat party this weekend.
 What do you think we can expect from her set?